 4 For Christ is the end of the Law, so that everyone exercising faith may have righteousness (Romans 10).

 Whereas under the Law of Moses, righteousness came not from faith, but from bringing along the correct sacrifice on the correct day, i.e. from works.
-It is important to understand that although the New Covenant was made on the very day that Judaism fell as a true religion, the day that Jesus died, the New Covenant did not replace the Law Covenant.
-The Law covenant was to do with a cleansing of the flesh, and was replaced by the covenant that John was water baptising the Jews into, the first Elijah covenant, EC1.
-Both the law covenant and EC1 were subcovenants of the ICC.
+It is important to understand that although the New Covenant was made on the very day that Judaism fell as a true religion, the day that Jesus was crucified, the New Covenant did not replace the Law Covenant.
+The Law covenant was simply the church law of Judaism, to do with a cleansing of the flesh, and was replaced by the church law of the 1EC, the covenant that John was water baptising the Jews into, the first Elijah covenant.
+Both the law of Moses, which became binding at Pentecost on 1513Sivan7 and the law of the 1EC which became binding on 33Sivan5, were the rules that the true people of God had to obey in order to maintain their ICC water baptism.
 For more details on baptisms - see I32.
 The New Covenant was to do with a cleansing of the spirit, it is a subcovenant of the JAC.

 9 This very [tent] is an illustration for the appointed time that